hyosung11/Launch-School/Courses/journal.md

 20:33 `filter` and `forEach` seem to work similarly in some situations.

 20:37 Keep practicing to be flawless with medium problems.

+## 20220103 월요일

+08:51 Before study session with Laurent.
+I started reading The Daily Laws by Robert Greene.
+What was my childhood obsession?
+Sports.
+Yes.
+How do I make that into a job now?

+10:12 Laurent is ready for the interview assessment.
+I am not yet.
+I need to have resilience and figure out how to keep going when I am stuck.
+Practice, practice, practice.